lib3rate/buy-sell-listing-website/README.md

 # Simple listings

-A RESTful website where you can put different types of things up for sale.
+A RESTful website where users can put different types of things up for sale.

 Front-end: jQuery, EJS, Sass